m-o-leary/car_insurance_prediction/readme.md

 optional arguments:
-  -h, --help            show this help message and exit --profile             Profile the data and save to ./reprts directory.
+  -h, --help            show this help message and exit --profile             Profile the data and save to /app/reports/ directory.
-  --out OUT             If provided, will store the processed data in the this location.
+  --out OUT             If provided, will store the transformed data in this location.
   --model [{Linear SVM,Decision Tree,Random Forest,Neural Net,AdaBoost,Naive Bayes,XGB} ...]
-                        Select a model to train.
+                        Specify a list of models to train.
+By default will train the following list: Linear SVM, Decision Tree, Random Forest, Neural Net, AdaBoost, Naive
-root@trainer:/app#
+                        Bayes, XGB.
 ```

 ### Model Serving